-Benefits of Formal Recognition as a Neighborhood
+Benefits of a Neighborhood Association

 The City of Tucson has nearly 150 officially recognized neighborhoods within the city limits.